jonnlai/woolly/README.md

 | ---           | ---               | ---           | ---               |
 |![All](assets/readme-files/features/filter-all.png)|![Clothing](assets/readme-files/features/filter-clothing.png)|![Filtered results](assets/readme-files/features/filter-homeware.png)|![Sale](assets/readme-files/features/filter-sale.png)|

-The user has access to sort function that allows them to sort the products by name, category or price.
+The user has access to sort function that allows them to sort the products by name, category, or price.
 The user can search for products and the products that include their search term in their name or product description are displayed.

 | Feature   | Sort                                                               | Search                                                                |
 | ---       | ---                                                                | ---                                                                   |